Reservoir Conservancy District Questions

 Technically speaking, the Indiana Conservancy Act (IC 14-33) provides a mechanism by which landowners—through a circuit court process—can organize a special taxing district (a local unit of government) to solve specific local issues related to water resources management, including managing bodies of water used for recreation.

-What this means to you is that if you live within the district area, you have a voice on how to manage the treatment of Geist Reservoir.
-There will be an initially appointed and then elected board of directors from each area that will represent your interests.
+What this means to you is that if you live within the conservancy district, you will have a voice on how to manage the treatment of Geist Reservoir.
+There will be an initially appointed and then elected board of directors, with one member from each of the nine areas of the district, which will represent your interests.

 Why form a reservoir conservancy district around Geist?